fivemoreminix/oxc/README.md

 * Manually memory managed

 # Where The Language is Right Now
 All of tests/stage_1 valid through tests/stage_3 valid.
+Does not currently generate assembly for stage_3.
 Unary operators in front of numbers when parsing expressions is currently where I'm stuck at.

 # Motivation
 The main reason I am making this language is because I am annoyed with how few good options I have when I even set out to make a new programming language; reason two.
 I don't like when Rust keeps me from making something very dynamic and dangerous.
 I don't like pure functional programming languages because that's just not how my mind works.
 I tried Go and liked it until it began presenting values I didn't care for.
 I thought about using C or C++ but damn those are hard for making compilers.
 So I settled for Rust as the only con being its safety (of which I don't care for since nothing I write currently requires it).
 Rust has proven to be really really good for writing compilers or interpreters because its enums can be variants.